How To Prep Before Painting Wood Furniture

 Painting wood furniture can be fun and rewarding when you do it the right way.
-The last thing you want is to have your finish fail because you missed a crucial step in the prep work.
-I have a few simple steps that I want to share with you to have peace of mind and be confident in your furniture painting.
+The last thing you want is for your finish to fail because you missed a crucial step in the prep work.
+I have a few simple steps I want to share to help you feel confident and at peace with your furniture painting.

 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but I will use any income for more fun projects!
+You are not charged extra for using any of the links, and I will use any income for more fun projects!
 To see my full disclaimer, click here.

 Painting Wood Furniture Prep 101